bevyengine/bevy/examples/README.md

 [Material with core function override](../examples/shader/shader_material_override.rs) | A shader that overrides a core pbr function for a material
 [Post Processing](../examples/shader/post_processing.rs) | A custom post processing effect, using two cameras, with one reusing the render texture of the first one
 [Shader Defs](../examples/shader/shader_defs.rs) | A shader that uses "shaders defs" (a bevy tool to selectively toggle parts of a shader)
-[core function default override](../examples/shader/pbr_global_override.rs) | a global override for pbr functions for all materials
+[core function default override](../examples/shader/pbr_global_override.rs) | A global override for pbr functions for all materials

 ## Stress Tests